PyDever/cookie/README.md

 **Version 1.0**

-Cookie is a simple argument parser for Python 3.
+Cookie is a simple argument parser for Python 3 that turns functions into command line argument parsers without you even knowing!

 ## installation
 ```